SMQuadri/Road-Traffic-Sign-Recognition/README.md

 22) The next step is to implement the model architechture over the 'test.csv' dataset.
 This dataset contains the path of the image in the 'test' folder.
 23) Save the results of the prediction over the 'test.csv' dataset in a heirarchical data file (i.e; hdf5 format).
 24) The last step is to deploy the model.
 You can either do this by creating a flask application which renders an HTML template (OR) by creating a python file which contains a tkinter program & then deploy it on your local host.

+## Model Evaluation :
+The model achieved 97.77% accuracy on the validation set (random 20% subset of the training dataset) & 95.48 on the test dataset.

+## Project Demonstration :